 Did you transfer to a SUNY four-year institution from FLCC without completing your associate degree?
 If so, you can transfer credits from a SUNY four-year institution back to FLCC and request a review to determine if the combination of your credits meets the requirements for you to earn your associate degree.
 For more information and to submit a reverse transfer request, visit www.suny.edu/reversetransfer.

-Submitting a reverse transfer request requires a login user name and password.
-Use your FLCC WebAdvisor login and password.
+Submitting a reverse transfer request requires a username and password.
+Use your FLCC username and password to access WebAdvisor.

 Non-SUNY Four-Year School Credits